framer/motion/api/framer-motion.api.md

 // @public (undocumented)
 export type ResolvedValueTarget = ResolvedSingleTarget | ResolvedKeyframesTarget;

-// Warning: (ae-forgotten-export) The symbol "ServerSafeWindow" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "safeWindow" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export const safeWindow: Window | ServerSafeWindow;

 // @public (undocumented)
 export type SingleTarget = ResolvedSingleTarget | CustomValueType;